CKSA-DT: Switch to Citytv

 In December 2021, CKSA disaffiliated from Global and began airing network programming from Citytv.

-CKSA, along with sister CITL, signs off every night, and does not air Citytv's overnight programming, as both stations have the Canadian national anthem "O Canada" played during the sign-off.
+CKSA, along with sister CITL, signed off every night, and did not air Citytv's overnight programming, as both stations had the Canadian national anthem "O Canada" played during the sign-off.

+Shutdown

+On May 13, 2025, Stingray Radio announced that CKSA and CITL had ceased operations effective immediately, citing "challenging economic conditions" and "careful consideration of the evolving media landscape and the challenges facing local television broadcasting".
+On July 18, 2025, CKSA-DT had its licence revoked by the CRTC.

 Newscasts

-As of September 4, 2018, CKSA broadcasts five hours of local news each week.
-Prime Time Local News airs at 6 p.m. on weekdays and is simulcast with CITL; there is no local news on weekends.
+As of September 4, 2018, CKSA broadcast five hours of local news each week.
+Prime Time Local News aired at 6 p.m. on weekdays and was simulcast with CITL; there was no local news on weekends.
 Under its previous affiliation with Global, all newscasts from Global Edmonton/CITV-DT were simulcast on CKSA, except for Global News at 5 and the weekday editions of Global National.

 The station previously broadcast Newcap News at 5 p.m., followed by Global National at 5:30 p.m. from the start of its Global affiliation until August 31, 2018.
 On September 4, 2018, the program was expanded to one hour on CKSA, reformatted from a traditional newscast to a news magazine, and re-branded as Prime Time Local News.
 Global National was only seen on weekends on CKSA preceding Global News Hour at 6 up until its disaffiliation.

 Beginning in December 2021, after the switch to Citytv, Prime Time Local News was moved to 6 p.m., and a re-broadcast was added the following morning at 7 a.m.
-The weeknight 11 p.m. edition, weekend 6 and 11 p.m. editions, as well as the 6 a.m. re-broadcast of CityNews Edmonton is also aired on CKSA.
+The weeknight 11 p.m. edition, weekend 6 and 11 p.m. editions, and the 6 a.m. re-broadcast of CityNews Edmonton were also aired on CKSA.